A conversation with Paul Hickman

 How important are physical assets in trading palm oil?

 You don’t need physical assets to trade palm oil.
-There is plenty of liquidity in the Dalian futures market in China and the BMD in Malaysia.
-However, assets are a necessity if you want to be involved in the physical movement of palm oil.
+Plenty of liquidity exists in the Dalian futures market in China and the BMD in Malaysia.
+However, assets are necessary if you want to be involved in the physical movement of palm oil.
 End users are increasingly demanding.
-They insist, rightly so, that their suppliers control their supply chain at every step of the process.
+They rightly insist that their suppliers control their supply chain at every step of the process.
 It is not just about sustainability but also about food quality.

 People talk about palm oil plantations, but what percentage of world supply is produced by smallholders versus large companies?

-The average income for palm oil farmers in Indonesia is $2,500 per hectare per year compared to only $250 per hectare for rice.
+The average income for palm oil farmers in Indonesia is $2,500 per hectare per year, compared to only $250 per hectare for rice.
 Palm oil contributes up to 60 per cent of income in rural areas in Indonesia.
-The palm oil sector has lifted millions of Indonesians out of poverty and has had a substantial impact on the welfare of rural communities through the provision of schools and clinics.
+The palm oil sector has lifted millions of Indonesians out of poverty and has had a substantial impact on the welfare of rural communities by providing schools and clinics.
 Palm oil companies also provide and maintain critical infrastructure like roads, increasing connectivity and ease of access to previously remote rural areas

 How do you react when people blame palm oil for deforestation?